oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 If you run your application at this point, you'll have a secured chat application running in a container!

-## Deploy Your .NET Chat Application to AWS
+## Deploy your .NET chat application to AWS

-Now that the chat application is complete, it's time to deploy it.
-First, we need to build the docker image and deploy it to AWS to be used.
+Now that the chat application is complete, it's time to deploy.
+First, we need to build the docker image and deploy it for use in AWS.
 AWS has private container repositories via its Elastic Container Registry (ECR) product.

-### Create an ECR Repository
+### Create an ECR repository

 First, we need to make one final change to the **Dockerfile** to get TLS working on Fargate.